The interactive map to explore the region in detail based on different criteria.

 For years, the entire river system has been attacked by dam projects.
 If constructed, they will destroy this natural environment – flooding some parts of the valley while leaving others dry.
 In the whole Vjosa catchment, 40 hydropower plants are planned, 9 on the Vjosa itself and 31 on its tributaries.
 Three tributaries, the Langarica, the Shtika and the Çarshova river are already affected by dams and cannot be part of a future national park.
 Find below the map.
 The database of dam projects can be found HERE

 In September 2020, Albanian Prime Minister Edi Rama announced his intent to make the Vjosa a national park.
-However, the government has not taken any clear steps towards this designation.
-Plans submitted by the Albanian National Agency of Protected Areas (NAPA) include only minimal protection for the Vjosa, risking future hydropower construction, and falls far short of the protections inherent in a national park designation.
-Some politicians want to keep the door open for development after the elections and this puts the Vjosa in real danger.
+However, plans submitted by the Albanian National Agency of Protected Areas (NAPA) include only minimal protection for the Vjosa, risking future hydropower construction, and falls far short of the protections inherent in a national park designation.
+Some politicians want to keep the door open for development and this puts the Vjosa in real danger.

 Opportunity – Europe´s 1st Wild River National Park